MarionBraide/movie-collection/README.md

     - I discovered how to correctly specify file paths when using the Fetch API to load JSON data into a web page.
     - Double-check that you are using the correct properties and values of your data before trying to debug other issues.
     - Gained experience working with Git collaboration workflows.
+    - I learned to avoid repetition by creating functions to perform specific tasks.